mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 If possible, the documentation in the website will contain auto-generated web versions of the comments in the code.

+### 2.3 Automated Testing

+A detailed suite of unit tests will be implemented for the SDK to make the codebase as stable as possible.

+Full test coverage is not necessary for MVP; however, that should be a long-term goal, and the MVP must get as close to full coverage as reasonably possible.

+The unit tests will be run automatically using CI/CD jobs.

 ## 3 Features

 ### 3.1 Build System